-Police Department,

-Criminal Investigation Branch,

-Hobart (or

-то

-indi cred on a charge of

-trial at the sittings of the Supreme Court at
+Police Department, Criminal Investigation Branch, Hobart (or Police Station) TO indicted on a charge of for trial at the sittings of the Supreme Court at commencing on 19 .
 Memorandum for Accused's Information.

-(1) The list on the back hereof gives particulars of

-(2) If your are convicted on the charge of

-(2) If your are convicted on the charge of answer, inst mentioned above, you may before sentence is passed, if the Judge so decides and counsel for the Crown consents, admit all or any of the other offences set out on the back hereof and ask that any of those offences that you have admitted be taken into account by the Judge in passing sentence upon you.
+(1) The list on the back hereof gives particulars of other offences which you are believed to have committed. set out on the back hereof and ask that any of those offences that you have admitted be taken into account by the Judge in passing sentence upon you.
 (3) No further proceedings may be taken against you in respect of the other offences taken into account unless your conviction on the charge for the offence of first mentioned above is set aside or quashed.

 (4) If proceedings are taken in the circumstances mentioned in (3) or if the Judge does not for any reason take one or more of the other offences that you have admitted into account, your admission cannot be used as evidence against you in any proceedings taken in the circumstances mentioned or taken in respect of the offences not taken into account.
-Signature of police officer Date Signature of accused acknowledging receipt of copy of this document Date CERTIFICATE In sentencing for the offence of this day, I have taken into account the following offences alleged against and admitted by him, that is to say, the offences numbered in the list on the back hereof.
-Dated this day of 19 Judge of the Supreme Court.
-[BACK OF FORM] Place where offence Number Date of offence Brief description of offence was committed
+Signature of police officer

+Date •••••

+TIFICATE

+this day, I hadmitted by the list on t ave taken into account him, that is to say, th the back hereof. the following of e offences numb offences alleged against and ered in

+Dated this day of 19 .

+e of the Supreme Court.

+Гваса C OF FORM e or the supreme court.

+Number Place where offence was committed Date of offence Brief description of offence